Some mixed Hodge structure on l^2-cohomology of covering of K\"ahler manifolds: preliminaries.

-An essential property of affiliated operator to $(\A,t)$, a finite von Neumann algebra, is that they form an algebra (a property valid for more general semi-finite von Neumann algebra, see \Luc Chap.8, \MurVon Chap.
-XVI, \Shu ):
+An essential property of affiliated operators to $(\VN,t)$, a finite von Neumann algebra, is that they form an algebra (a property valid for more general semi-finite von Neumann algebra, see \cite{Luc} Chap.
+8, \cite{MurVon} Chap.
+XVI, \cite{Shu}): The spectral theorem implies that the domain of an operator affiliated to $\VN$ is essentially dense and the above lemma proves that intersection of two essentially dense subspaces is an essentially dense subspace.

-The following lemma is a variation on the description of $\Adh{N_{l}(G)f}$ in term of affiliated operator as in \MurVon 9.2, developped as Radon-Nykodim theorems in \Dye, \Ped 5.3 :